 In 2016, the Melrose-Mindoro School District partnered with Bray Architects to conduct a comprehensive facilities assessment to evaluate the needs at its three school campuses.
 The study identified safety/security, staff efficiency, busing, grade configuration, and aging infrastructure as the most pressing needs.

-Upon completion of three building additions, renovations, and site improvements, the consolidated campus will not only solve the identified needs, but also save the District an estimated $180,000 annually.
+Upon completion of three building additions, renovations, and site improvements, the consolidated campus saves the District an estimated $180,000 annually.